ohshitgorillas/ReducedReachKBLayer/README.md

 The keymappings within the RRKB are detailed below.

 For brevity, I use the following symbols:
-- ⇪: Caps Lock (this indicates the newly reprogrammed function key, rather than the actual Caps Lock functionality)
+- ƒ: Function key (located where Caps Lock was)
+- ⇪: Caps Lock (the literal caps lock function)
 - ⌘: Command
 - ⌥: Option
 - ⌃: Control